DENIZ TEK GROUP + SOLO

 For Deniz, maintaining an Australian based band while working in the US, without the benefit of significant financial support in the form of advances, was untenable.
 In the end, with the tyrannies of time and distance, and with ever rising transportation costs, he realized a US based group was his only option to continue to perform and record in America and Europe.
 Art and Steve Godoy, who had played with Deniz on and off since the mid 90's, fulfilled this role.

 Radio Birdman took to the road with the release of "Zeno Beach", with exhaustive world tours in both 2006 and 2007.
 After induction into the ARIA Hall of Fame at the end of 2007, the band, suffering the loss of drummer Rusty Hopkinson and keyboardist Pip Hoyle, was put on indefinite hold.
 Never one to stand still for very long, Deniz began writing for a new solo project, his first in ten years.
-This work culminated in the 2013 release of the album Detroit.
+This work culminated in the 2013 release of the album "Detroit".
 Remembering lessons of the past, Deniz did all the songwriting, played all guitars, did all the singing, and even played bass on some tracks.
-With Bob Brown on bass and Ric Parnell, the extraordinary veteran of Atomic Rooster, Deviants, Spinal Tap and many more on drums, Detroit was sonically and artistically the most coherent, focused and intense of Deniz' solo work to date.
+With Bob Brown on bass and Ric Parnell, the extraordinary veteran of Atomic Rooster, Deviants, Spinal Tap and many more on drums, "Detroit" was sonically and artistically the most coherent, focused and intense of Deniz' solo work to date.
 "Detroit" was Deniz's first solo release on Bozeman label Career Records.
 The easy and productive partnership between Deniz and Career label boss Ron Sanchez has endured to this day.
 Critically acclaimed, "Detroit" did well, selling out its first pressing.

-Currently working on songs for the next album, Deniz continues along his path as an avowed industry outsider, to produce music for devotees around the world in the same uncompromising manner that has always been his way.
+Currently planning a tour of Europe for early 2023, Deniz continues along his path as an avowed industry outsider, to produce music for devotees around the world in the same uncompromising manner that has always been his way.